craftcms/docs/docs/3.x/config/config-settings.md

-Whether to use a cookie to persist the CSRF token if <config:enableCsrfProtection> is enabled.
+Whether to use a cookie to persist the CSRF token if <config3:enableCsrfProtection> is enabled.
 If false, the CSRF token will be stored in session under the `csrfTokenName` config setting name.
 Note that while storing CSRF tokens in session increases security, it requires starting a session for every page that a CSRF token is needed, which may degrade site performance.